aido/AidoATP/README.md

 ============================
 Any of the above algorithms may be disbled and not used in the buy / sell decision.
 Based on the reaction speed of each algorithm the following logic is used to make a buy or sell decision:

-	Look to Buy if :
+	Look to Sell if :

 	Advance/Decline spread is trending up and EMA & SMA are disabled or